 If you camp at Seacliff, the beach will be right outside your door.
-That would be an RV or camper trailer door.
+But only if you have an RV or camper trailer.
 If pitching a tent is more your style, you won't be able to do it here; no tents are allowed.

 This campground sometimes seems almost like a small town.
 People often decorate their spaces and set up a home away from home.
 However, you should hope for good neighbors because the sites are close together without much privacy.